The Path to High Performing SQL Queries

 Rules

 Shortly after some first tries with SQL one will realize that there exist many different ways to reach the desirable result.
 However, one should still be aware of some basic rules when high performance is required.
-Having said that the rules explained in this section cannot be regarded as a silver bullet for all queries, but one will generally not be worse off applying them.
+The rules explained in this section cannot be regarded as a silver bullet: their effect should be verified with representative data and execution plans.

 \begin{equation} \label{eq:f1} \pi_{Names}\left( \sigma_{\text{fld_Gender="male"}} \left( \sigma_{\text{fld_Country="US"}} \left( \text{tbl_People} \right) \right) \bowtie \sigma_{\text{fld_Designation="lung cancer"}} \left( \text{tbl_Disease} \right) \right) \end{equation}